 When you’re shopping for a loan with bad credit, it may make sense to look for lenders that offer you the opportunity to apply for prequalification, rather than lenders that will initiate a hard inquiry when you apply.
 And remember, getting prequalified doesn’t mean you’re actually approved for a loan.
 It just gives you an idea about whether you might be qualified and what your loan rates could be.

 When looking for a personal loan — which is a type of installment loan — direct lenders that market loans to those with bad credit might be worth considering.
 You’ll know exactly what lender you’re dealing with.
-Plus, a direct lender may offer a lower interest rate if the personal loan is secured, meaning it requires that you secure it with collateral.
+Plus, a direct lender may offer a lower interest rate if it’s a secured loan, meaning it requires that you secure it with collateral.

 Unfortunately, some direct lenders offering reasonable loan terms may be less willing to make personal loans to borrowers with imperfect credit, so it may be more difficult to get approved.
 Working with a loan source that allows you to apply for prequalification can help you avoid the hard inquiries that come with submitting a formal application.